VENEZUELA: COUNTRY OF LOST CHILDREN wins VFF Documentary Film Production Award 2024

 German title: LAND DER VERLORENEN KINDER.
 Writer: Juan Camillo Cruz, Marc Wiese.
 Camera: Alfredo de Juan.
 Editing: Laia Prat.
 Music: Alva Noto.
 Production: Dreamer Joint Venture Filmproduktion GmbH.
 Producer: Oliver Stoltz.
 Length: 92 min.
 International Sales: Java Films Distribution: Realfiction Verleih

-“It is impressive to see the adverse conditions under which Oliver Stoltz and his team made this film: without the protection of a gang of youths, filming on location would have been too dangerous; professional camera equipment had to be smuggled in over the border.
-In a country where foreign camera teams are monitored at every turn, a project like this can only succeed with the utmost conspiracy: To this end, the producer used a local crew.
+The adverse conditions under which Stoltz and his team made this film are impressive: filming on location would have been too dangerous without the protection of a gang of youths; professional camera equipment had to be smuggled over the border.
+In a country where foreign camera crews are watched at every turn, such a project can only succeed if the highest levels of conspiracy are maintained.
+To achieve this, the producer used a local crew.

-Oliver Stoltz has proven to have nerves of steel and deserves public recognition for the successful completion of this film: in this case, the VFF Documentary Film Production Award 2024.”
+Oliver Stoltz has demonstrated nerves of steel and deserves public recognition for successfully completing this film: in this case with the VFF Documentary Film Production Award 2024.

 The film at the festival